 Engine 374 was the first train to ever arrive in the City of Vancouver.
 In May there is a community event at the Roundhouse Community Centre that celebrates the train’s arrival.

 Today Engine 374 resides permanently at the community centre in Yaletown.
 It’s on display indoors year-round for people to see.
-For one day in May each year, however, on the Victoria Day Long Weekend, the locomotive is rolled outdoors as part of the celebrations.
+For one day in May each year, though, on the Victoria Day Long Weekend, the locomotive is rolled outdoors as part of the celebrations.

 The Engine 374 Train and its Anniversary Celebration

 A significant event in Vancouver’s history took place on May 23rd, 1887.
 That’s when the CPR Engine 374 pulled the first train into the young city on the new transcontinental railroad.
 This marked the completion of the coast-to-coast railway, a landmark moment in Canadian history.

 Today, and year-round, Engine 374 is on display at the Roundhouse Community Centre in downtown Vancouver.
 Every May there is a celebratory event with family-friendly activities and music.
 The engine itself gets steamed up with its whistle blowing.

 2023 marked the engine’s 136th anniversary of its arrival in the city.
-The event was celebrated on Sunday, May 22nd (so not quite exactly on the anniversary date, but close enough).
+The event was celebrated on Sunday, May 21st (so not quite exactly on the anniversary date, but close enough).

 The Engine 374 Pavilion

 People can check out the restored locomotive at the Engine 374 Pavilion in the Roundhouse Community Centre all year.
 The display is operated by the West Coast Railway Association which also runs the Railway Museum of British Columbia up in Squamish.

 The Train’s Anniversary Celebration

 Each year in late May there is an anniversary celebration to commemorate when Engine 374 arrived in Vancouver for the first time.
 On May 21st, 2023, the train rolled outside into the Roundhouse’s courtyard for a bigger display.
 The event usually runs from 11:00 am to 3:00 pm.
-The event in 2023 is likely to be similar.
+2024 will likely to be similar.